PUB HLTH 7003 - Cognitive Behaviour Therapy

-Course Code PUB HLTH 7003 Course Cognitive Behaviour Therapy Coordinating Unit Public Health Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 4 x 4.5 hrs + 2 x 8 hrs Available for Study Abroad and Exchange N Restrictions Available to M. Counselling & Psychotherapy students only Course Description This course will introduce students to Cognitive-Behaviour Therapy (CBT), an evidence-based treatment suitable for use with a variety of mental health disorders and issues.
+Course Code PUB HLTH 7003 Course Cognitive Behaviour Therapy Coordinating Unit Public Health Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 32 hours Available for Study Abroad and Exchange N Prerequisites PUB HLTH 5005 Restrictions Available to MCounsPsych, GDipCounsPsych, GCertCounsPsych students only with approval of Program Coordinator Course Description This course will introduce students to Cognitive-Behaviour Therapy (CBT), an evidence-based treatment suitable for use with a variety of mental health disorders and issues.
 Students will learn about the background and theoretical basis of CBT (including the evidence base, rationale, CBT model, and indications and contraindications for use), and gain skills in determining client suitability for CBT treatment and assessing behavioural and cognitive functioning.
 They will also develop knowledge, skills, and confidence in the use of the behavioural and cognitive techniques and processes of CBT in the counselling setting.
 They will become aware of the strengths and limitations of this approach in practice.

 Course Coordinator: Dr Alexandra Bloch-Atefi

 The full timetable of all activities for this course can be accessed from Course Planner.Timetable details are located on MyUni.

 Course Learning Outcomes